 To celebrate National Teddy Bear Day, we are sharing the adventures of Teddy as he travels to help two young patients through a scary hospital experience.
 You can follow Teddy’s journey on here and on social media (Facebook & Instagram).

 Teddy’s adventure begins with a call to alert him that a little girl, Hope, is in the hospital and is in need of comfort.
 He immediately rushes off to see how he can help.
 Once he arrives, he learns Hope is about to undergo brain surgery.
+She has lots of questions, like what is a neurosurgeon, and she looks a little worried.
 But have no fear!
 Teddy knows exactly how to make her feel better.